 Having 466 customers that pay at least $100K in annual revenue, representing an impressive 104% growth, is also a step in the right direction as they work to make themselves a true cloud enterprise vendor.

 Beyond expanding and growing their current base of already loyal customers, if Zoom is going to be successful long-term and become the video conferencing and collaboration cloud vendor of choice for enterprises, it is critical that they continue to find ways to first get an audience within the enterprises they are trying to penetrate and next, get in front of the decision makers.
 The goal will turn to converting these enterprises as quickly as possible.

 Enterprise customers, through sheer size, will also drive $100K customer growth and accelerate revenue growth moving forward.
 Does that sound familiar?
-It should, because I just mentioned this is the same pursuit that Slack currently has.
-And if you look at the numbers, both companies are in very similar places in terms of revenue, even though Zoom’s revenue growth is almost double that of Slack.
+It should because I just mentioned this is the same pursuit that Slack currently has.
+And if you look at the numbers, both companies are in very similar places in terms of revenue even though Zoom’s revenue growth is almost double that of Slack.
 Slack, though, has about 250 more customers that are paying $100K per year.
-Also similar to Slack, Zoom’s road ahead is not going to be easy as the very large and incumbents, Microsoft and Cisco, sit in Zoom’s way.
+Also similar to Slack, Zoom’s road ahead is not going to be easy as large incumbents, Microsoft and Cisco, sit in Zoom’s way.